ShingoHiruma/homogenization_via_unitcell/README.md

 Applying the CVL method to the transfer function at the denominator of the complex permeability, we obtain
 $$\langle\dot\mu\rangle=\frac{1}{\frac{1}{\kappa_1}+\frac{1}{\frac{1}{j\omega\kappa_2} + \frac{1}{\frac{1}{\kappa_3}+\frac{1}{\ddots}}}}$$

+## Data
+Results are saved in a csv file.
+The value of each term of the continued fraction is given as float data in the csv file.
+The following figure shows how the real and imaginary parts of the complex permeability change against the frequencies.

 ## Download
 The programs (.edp) can be run on FreeFEM.